 Juan Thomas is particularly intrigued by the phenomenon of "code-switching," when a speaker switches from one language to another within the space of a sentence or even a single word.
 A common phenomenon among bi- and multilinguals, this blending can seem almost effortless.

-The foreign language major at Utica College enables students to combine the study of French or Spanish with courses in another field of professional interest—an interdisciplinary approach that prepares students for success in a diverse global marketplace.
+The foreign language program at Utica College enables students to major in either French or Spanish and combine their language study with courses in another field of professional interest—an interdisciplinary approach that prepares students for success in a diverse global marketplace.
 A skilled faculty, which includes several native speakers, helps students develop an understanding of grammar, literature, and foreign cultures through both classroom and study abroad experiences.

 Learn more about UC’s foreign language faculty.

-The foreign language major offers study in Spanish and French, with classes in Italian and Latin also available.
+The program offers academic majors in Spanish and French, with classes in Italian and Latin also available.
 Foundational learning is complemented by units in culture, conversation, literature, and advanced grammar or composition, as well as a major-related sequence or minor in other professional areas, such as management, human rights advocacy, sociology, journalism, and education.
-The major also offers rich opportunities for foreign study experiences.
+The program also offers rich opportunities for foreign study experiences.

 Options to major in French or Spanish, with a full range of immersion study opportunities via exchange and study abroad programs.

-Because of UC’s interdisciplinary curriculum, foreign language majors are prepared to succeed professionally in a broad range of fields, including:
+Because of UC’s interdisciplinary curriculum, French and Spanish majors are prepared to succeed professionally in a broad range of fields, including: